GMAT Score for Michigan Ross School of Business

 Does Michigan’s MBA Program Require GMAT Scores?

-The Michigan Ross MBA program actually allows applicants quite a few options when it comes to submitting test scores.
-Applicants to Ross’s full-time MBA program are allowed to submit either a GMAT, GRE, LSAT, MCAT, PCAT, or DAT score.
+The Michigan Ross MBA program allows applicants quite a few options when it comes to submitting test scores.
+Applicants to Ross’s full-time MBA program are allowed to submit any of GMAT, GRE, LSAT, MCAT, PCAT, or DAT scores.

-Note that Ross does allow candidates to submit unofficial score reports with their MBA applications.
+Note that Ross does allow candidates to self-report unofficial scores with their MBA applications.
 However, if you are accepted to the program, you will have to provide your official score report.
 Of course, policies can always change.
 So, if you plan to submit unofficial scores, first check with the MBA admissions office to confirm that submitting unofficial scores is still permitted.

 KEY FACT:

-Applicants to Ross’s full-time MBA program are allowed to submit either a GMAT, GRE, LSAT, MCAT, PCAT, or DAT score.
+Applicants to Ross’s full-time MBA program are allowed to submit any of GMAT, GRE, LSAT, MCAT, PCAT, or DAT scores.

 While Ross provides a variety of testing options, it currently reports only GMAT and GRE scores in its class profile.
-So, although we can’t say for sure, it’s probably a pretty safe bet that most Ross applicants submit either a GMAT or a GRE score.
+So, it’s probably a pretty safe bet that most Ross applicants submit either a GMAT or a GRE score.

 This begs the question: is the GMAT better than the GRE for Michigan MBA applications?